Zapper-fi/protocol/docs/Interpretation/overview.md

 ## Contract Position Interpretation

 Like App Token Interpreters, Contract Position Interpreters are used to index redeemable onchain positions onchain.
-The key difference is in that these positions are not tokenized, and are a bit more arbitrary in nature.
+The key difference is that these positions are not tokenized, and are a bit more arbitrary.
 Contract Position Interpreters index and standardize arbitrary positions for apps.

 You can read more about Contract Position Interpreters [here](/docs/interpretation/contract-position-interpretation/overview).

 ## Future

-One of the main benefits of working with indexing templates, is that rather than having flexibility at the base layer, e.g. a sandbox, flexibility is maintained with the creation of new indexing templates.
-Anyone can create a new template, and as long as an indexer can read the instructions, it can be directly ingested by the protocol via a soft social consensus - in similar way that ERC20 is an offchain consensus as to how tokens should be built and structured.
+One of the main benefits of working with indexing templates is that rather than having flexibility at the base layer, e.g. a sandbox, flexibility is maintained with the creation of new indexing templates.
+Anyone can create a new template, and as long as an indexer can read the instructions, it can be directly ingested by the protocol via a soft social consensus - in a similar way that ERC20 is an offchain consensus as to how tokens should be built and structured.

 We currently are working on the following templates: